 He was approached almost immediately by Deputy Sheriff Singleton.
 In a panic, he denied that he was Peter Turner.

 The policeman shook his head.
 Knoxville was not such a large town as to have a lot of lookalikes wandering the streets.
 Besides, he had known Turner before.
 Why deny it?

 Peter, hopeless, admitted his identity and voluntarily handed over his pistol.
 It seems he really did just panic when he was confronted.
-He must have intended to turn himself in because he was carrying a handwritten narrative about his relations with Mrs. Scott; a similar statement in the deceased woman’s handwriting, and a complete confession of the crime.
+He must have intended to turn himself in because he was carrying a handwritten narrative about his relations with Mrs. Scott; a similar statement in the deceased woman’s handwriting, together with a complete confession of the crime.

 Shortly after he was booked, Peter was taken to Sheriff Reeder’s office.
 Peter admitted he shot Minnie three times, and told the sheriff the two had had a suicide pact.
 Peter had been ready to go through with it, but when he fired at himself, the pistol snapped.